 The increased awareness and sophistication of consumers have created the expectation for improved quality in consumer food products.
 This in turn has increased the need for enhanced quality monitoring.
 Quality itself is defined as the sum of all those attributes which can lead to the production of products acceptable to the consumer when they are combined.
 Quality has been the subject of a large number of studies (Shewfelt & Bruckner, 2000).
-The basis of quality assessment is often subjective with attributes such as appearance, smell, texture, and flavor, frequently examined by human inspectors.
-Consequently
+The basis of quality assessment is often subjective with attributes such as appearance, smell, texture, and flavour, frequently examined by human inspectors.

-Francis (1980) found that human perception could be easily fooled.
-Together with the high labor costs, inconsistency and variability as-associated with human inspection accentuates the need for objective measurements systems.
+Consequently Francis (1980) found that human perception could be easily fooled.
+Together with the high labour costs, inconsistency and variability associated with human inspection accentuates the need for objective measurements systems.
 Recently automatic inspection systems, mainly based on camera-computer technology have been investigated for the sensory analysis of agricultural and food products.
-This system known as computer vision has proven to be successful for objective measurement of various agricultural.

 Computer vision includes the capturing, processing and analysing images, facilitating the objective and non-destructive assessment of visual quality characteristics in food products (Timmermans, 1998).
-The potential of computer vision in the food industry has long been recognized (Tillett, 1990) and the food industry is now ranked among the top 10 industries using this techno-logy (Gunasekaran, 1996).
+The potential of computer vision in the food industry has long been recognised (Tillett, 1990) and the food industry is now ranked among the top 10 industries using this techno-logy (Gunasekaran, 1996).
 Recent advances in hardware and software have aided in this expansion by providing low cost powerful solutions, leading to more studies on the development of computer vision systems in the food industry (Locht, Thomsen, & Mikkelsen, 1997; Sun, 2000).
-As a result automated visual inspection is undergoing substantial growth in the food industry because of its cost electiveness, consistency, superior speed and accuracy.
-Traditional visual quality inspection performed by human inspectors has the potential to be replaced by computer vision systems for many tasks.
+As a result automated visual inspection is undergoing substantial growth in the food industry because of its cost effectiveness, consistency, superior speed and accuracy.
+Traditional visual quality inspection per-formed by human inspectors has the potential to be replaced by computer vision systems for many tasks.
 There is increasing evidence that machine vision is being adopted at commercial level (Locht et al., 1997).
 This paper presents the latest developments and recent advances of computer vision in the food industry.
 The fundamental elements of the systems and technologies involved are also examined.

 Computer vision is the construction of explicit and meaningful descriptions of physical objects from images (Ballard & Brown, 1982).
 The term which is synonymous with machine vision embodies several processes.
-Images are acquired with a physical image sensor and dedicated computing hardware and software are used to analyze the images with the objective of performing a predefined visual task.
-Machine vision is also recognized as the integrated use of devices for non-contact optical sensing and computing and decision processes to receive and interpret an image of a real scene automatically.
-The technology aims to duplicate the effect of human vision by electronically perceiving and understanding an image (Sonka, Hlavac, & Boyle, 1999).
+Images are acquired with a physical image sensor and dedicated computing hardware and software are used to analyse the images with the objective of performing a predefined visual task.
+Machine vision is also recognised as the integrated use of devices for non-contact optical sensing and computing and decision processes to receive and interpret an image of a real scene automatically.
+The technology aims to duplicate the e ect of human vision by electronically perceiving and understanding an image (Sonka, Hlavac, & Boyle, 1999).
 Table 1 illustrates the benefits and drawbacks associated with this technology.